ysyk2021/the-power-of-emotional-intelligence-techniques-for-personal-growth-and-happiness/src/chapter-8-2.md

-Chapter: Strategies for Increasing Resilience Through Emotional Intelligence
+Strategies for Increasing Resilience Through Emotional Intelligence
 ============================================================================

 In this chapter, we will explore strategies for increasing resilience through the practice of emotional intelligence.
 Resilience is the ability to bounce back from adversity and maintain well-being in the face of challenges.
 By cultivating emotional intelligence, individuals can develop the skills necessary to enhance their resilience and thrive in difficult times.